-- Press to open a list of commands related to writing and editing text.
-Press to switch between predictive, traditional text input and number mode (Predictive text -> Predictive text on, Alpha mode, Number mode). - As you write, press repeatedly to access different kinds of special characters, or press to open a list of special characters. - Press to enter a space. - Use on to mark items.
-Press and hold on and at the same time, move the scroll key to mark text to be copied or erased.
+- As you write, press the 1 key repeatedly to access different kinds of special characters, or press the \ key to open a list of special characters. - Press the 0 key to enter a space. - Use to mark items.
+Press and hold and at the same time, move the Scroll key to mark text to be copied or erased.